Like Shetland, Orkney used to be run by the

 in 2003, I got a taste for the islands and was keen to visit Orkney,

 but it wasn't until 2007 that a suitable excuse arose.
 We did 3 days cycling round the archipelago,

-August, the weather didn't seem to remember that and it was sometimes harder cycling downhill than
+August, the weather had other ideas and it was sometimes harder cycling downhill than

 up because of the wind.
 Brrr.